GuardianRG/octalysisprime/manuscript/landing.md

 So you see?
 Depending on which path you would like to take through the Island, you might even choose videos to unlock those areas faster.

+NOTE: As a Freemium member, you will be unable to submit for Octalysis Certificates, however you can still access the Challenge Section to learn from other members.
+Once you have upgraded to Premium, you can submit your projects for possible Certification by our Director of Quality, Dirk van Diepen, and our Knowledge Wizard, Myrte Verbaan.

 *We will have much more to share about the EXP you gain from watching videos in the next chapter.*